fauresystems/mqtt-observer/README.md

 ## Features

+ - To start, run `python3 ./src/main.py`
- - To start, set MQTT server host, port and root topic to subscribe.
+ - Set MQTT server host, port and root topic to subscribe.
  - Create new observations:
 	 - to filter out some topics
 	 - to filter out some messages starting with specific strings